-Am I still a Creative if I’m not creating stuff?
+Am I still a Creative if I’m not actively creating stuff?

 Definition of design against a blue background